olesya-pl/iis-api/README.md

 To run in detached mode use [supervisor](https://til.secretgeek.net/linux/supervisor.html) or `pm2`.
 To change configuration find `IIS/publish/replication/appsettings.${ENV}.json` file and `IIS/publish/web/appsettings.${ENV}.json`.
 `${ENV}` is env name and equals to the value of env variable `ASPNETCORE_ENVIRONMENT` (in our case `Staging`)

+##### Command-line usage:
+`dotnet IIS.Core.dll --iis-actions action1,action2 [--iis-run-server true]`

+You may specify multiple actions separated with comma, actions will run in the same order they were specified.

+If any action was found, web server would not start.
+To override this behaviour, you may add `--iis-run-server true`.

+###### List of actions:
+* `clear-types` Deletes all types from database.
+* `migrate-legacy-types` Migrates types from NodeJS database.
+Drops all types and entities.
+* `migrate-legacy-entities` Migrates entities from NodeJS database.
+* `fill-odysseus-types` Fills Odysseus ontology.
+Drops all types and entities.
+* `seed-contour-data` Seeds Contour enums from files.
+* `seed-odysseus-data` Seeds Odysseus enums from files.
+* `apply-ef-migrations` Applies Entity Framework migrations to db, creates if it does not exist.
+* `help` Displays this list in console.